-Hort Innovation is responsible for investing the cherry marketing levy into a range of activities to drive awareness and consumption, under the Hort Innovation Cherry Fund.
-Here’s a quick look at some of the activities and achievements of 2019/20, for both the domestic and export marketing campaigns.
+Hort Innovation is responsible for investing the cherry marketing levy into a range of activities to drive awareness and consumption both in Australia and in the industry’s key export markets, under the Hort Innovation Cherry Fund.
+Here’s a look at some of the activities and achievements of the 2020/21 program.

 Cherry mentor program

-As in the previous season, the objective of the mentoring program was to reduce fruit loss through shrink and waste, convert shrink into sales, and improve the overall performance of the cherry category through educating Woolworths staff.
+Now in its third year, a retail mentor and monitoring program was conducted in Woolworths and Coles.
+As in the previous season, the objective of the mentoring program was to reduce fruit loss through shrink and waste, convert shrink into sales, and improve the overall performance of the cherry category through educating staff.

 A range of events and promotions designed to drive awareness of the Australian cherry season and to extend the sales period pre- and post-Christmas were rolled out across the country in a localised, state-based approach.